-- 1. The LETCSA Administrative Assistant completes a preliminary review of the submitted attestation to ensure that the correct application materials have been submitted.
+- 1. The LETCSA Program Specialist completes a preliminary review of the submitted attestation to ensure that the correct application materials have been submitted.
 If anything is missing or needs correcting, they will work with the IIT to get all required materials.
-The LETCSA Administrative Assistant will also crosscheck the roster submitted by the IIT with WSCJTC's records of IIT qualified lead investigators as well as IIT member rosters.
-If any discrepancies are found, the LETCSA Administrative Assistant will attempt to resolve them with the IIT commander or designee and the LETCSA Program Manager.
-Once the LETCSA Administrative Assistant completes their preliminary review, they will upload the attestation to DocuSign and send for signatures. - 2.
-The LETCSA Program Manager will be the first to review the application materials from the LETCSA Administrative Assistant in DocuSign.
+The LETCSA Program Specialist will also crosscheck the roster submitted by the IIT with WSCJTC's records of IIT qualified lead investigators as well as IIT member rosters.
+If any discrepancies are found, the LETCSA Program Specialist will attempt to resolve them with the IIT Lead Commander or designee and the LETCSA Program Manager.
+Once the LETCSA Program Specialist completes their preliminary review, they will upload the attestation to DocuSign and send for signatures. - 2.
+The LETCSA Program Manager will be the first to review the application materials from the LETCSA Program Specialist in DocuSign.
 They will review the submitted application and make a recommendation of approval or denial.
-A recommendation of denial would only occur if there was a mistake or discrepancy in the application and the LETCSA Administrative Assistant was unable to rectify the issue before sending in DocuSign. - 3.
-The Advanced Training Division Manager will conduct the final review of the application to make a determination of approval or denial.
-If a denial is determined, the IIT qualified lead investigators who did not complete the training requirements would have their certification lapse and be required to recertify.
-If an IIT did not train as a unit, the IIT would be out of compliance in regard to that WAC requirement. - a.
-If approved, the LETCSA Administrative Assistant will notify the IIT lead commander or designee that their annual attestation has been processed and send them a written notification of compliance on behalf of the Advanced Training Division Manager.
+A recommendation of denial would only occur if there was a mistake or discrepancy in the application and the LETCSA Program Specialist was unable to rectify the issue before sending in DocuSign. - 3.
+The ATD Manager will conduct the final review of the application to make a determination of approval or denial.
+If a denial is determined, the IIT qualified lead investigators who did not complete the training requirements would have their certificate lapse and be required to recertify.
+If an IIT did not train as a unit, the IIT would be out of compliance in regard to that WAC requirement.

-b.
-If denied, the Advanced Training Division Manager will notify the IIT lead commander in writing of the decision and reasoning.
+- a.
+If approved, the LETCSA Program Specialist will notify the IIT Lead Commander or designee that their annual attestation has been processed and send them a written notification of compliance. - b.
+If denied, the ATD Manager will notify the IIT Lead Commander in writing of the decision and reasoning.